Scroll down for information about PWA (Presbyterian Women’s Association), read on for recent events.

 Upcoming events to look forward to:

-Presbytery Group Rally’s – see the event calendar for details of those still to come this year.
+Presbytery Group Rally’s – see the event calendar for details for 2019.